neondatabase/website/content/docs/functions/json_populate_record.md

 ### Working with custom types

 The base record doesn't need to have the type of a table row and can be a [custom Postgres type](https://www.postgresql.org/docs/current/sql-createtype.html) too.
-For example, here we first define a custom type `address` and use `json_populate_record` to cast a `JSON` object to it.
+For example, here we first define a custom type `address` and use `json_populate_record` to cast a `JSON` object to it:

-Query:

 ```sql
 CREATE TYPE address AS (